SQL-Academy/en.sql-academy/course/module-1/structure-of-relation-databases/article.md

+---
+meta:
+    title: 'Structure of Relational Databases'
+    description: 'Structure of tables in relational databases, concepts of records and attributes.
+Definition of primary and foreign keys.'
+---

 # Structure of Relational Databases

 We have briefly introduced ourselves to relational databases in the <a href="https://sql-academy.org/guide/relation-databases" target="_blank">previous article</a>.
 But